PlayStation 3 system software: Non-game features

 Similar to many other consoles, the PlayStation 3 is capable of photo, audio, and video playback in a variety of formats.
-It also includes various photo slideshow options and several music visualizations.
-Furthermore, the PlayStation 3 is able to play Blu-ray Disc and DVD movies as well as audio CDs out of the box, and also capable of adopting streaming media services such as Netflix.
+It includes various photo slideshow options and several music visualizations.
+The PlayStation 3 is able to play Blu-ray and DVD movies as well as audio CDs out of the box.
+When playing an audio CD, the system attempts retrieve album information from Gracenote, however this service is no longer available.
+The system was also capable of using streaming media services such as Netflix and Spotify from the PlayStation Store.

-For a web browser, the PS3 uses the NetFront browser, although unlike its successor PS4 which uses the same modern Webkit core as Safari from Apple, the PS3 web browser receives a low score in HTML5 compliance testing.
-However, unlike the PS4, the PS3 is able to play Adobe Flash, including full-screen flash.
+In early versions of the system software, the web browser included in the PS3 was based on NetFront, which was also used on the PlayStation Portable.
+From version 4.10 released in 2012, the web browser was upgraded to be based on the more modern WebKit, which is used in Apple Safari and continues to be used on newer PlayStation systems.
+The web browser can play Adobe Flash content.
+Still, the PS3 web browser struggles to connect to modern websites due to the prevalence of modern Transport Layer Security and HTTPS.

-Early versions of the PlayStation 3 system software also provided a feature called OtherOS that was available on the PS3 systems prior to the slimmer models launched in September 2009.
+Early versions of the PlayStation 3 system software provided a feature called OtherOS, which was available on the PS3 systems prior to the slimmer models launched in September 2009.
 This feature enabled users to install an operating system such as Linux, but due to security concerns, Sony later removed this functionality through the 3.21 system software update.
 According to Sony Computer Entertainment (SCE), disabling this feature will help ensure that PS3 owners will continue to have access to the broad range of gaming and entertainment content from SCE and its content partners on a more secure system.
 Sony was successfully sued in a class action over the removal of this feature.
 The settlement was approved in September 2016.
-Sony agreed to pay up to $55 to as many as 10 million PS3 owners but denied wrongdoing.
+Sony agreed to pay up to $55 to as many as 10 million PS3 owners, but denied wrongdoing.

 Furthermore, the PlayStation 3 provides printing support.
 It can for example print images and web pages when a supported printer is connected via a USB cable or a local network.
 However, only a selection of printers from Canon, Epson, and Hewlett-Packard are compatible with the PS3.